 Fast forward to the 21st century, where AI-enabled transcription and voice recognition software represents the next frontier in reporting tools.
 When applied to automated speech recognition (ASR) technology, AI has the potential to improve speech-to-text engines to the point that they can transcribe jargon-heavy legal proceedings highly accurately, while simplifying processes and workflows.

-The Benefits Far Outweigh the Costs
+Benefits of Court Reporter Tools Far Outweigh the Costs

 New technologies will only be developed faster, resulting in more fierce competition.
 In order to stand out as the top choice, companies must embrace these changes.
 Simply reacting to new technologies isn’t enough; being proactive is necessary.
 Companies that are slow to innovate will be overtaken and replaced.
 We’ve already seen some of the casualties.